CuriousOne23/WhenMathPrays/docs/gamma_self_defense.md

    | Narcissistic (Brown) | ~1–2% | ~1% | DSM-5 prevalence |
    | Avoidant/Center | ~1% | <1% | Clinical estimates |

-   **Important Caveat:** These are **topological agreements** (basin structure and relative ordering), not quantitative predictions.
-The model was calibrated to match these distributions—this demonstrates internal consistency, not independent validation.
+   **Important Caveat:** These are **calibrated matches**, not emergent predictions.
+Model parameters were tuned to reproduce these distributions—this demonstrates the GRP formula's **capacity to fit observed data**, not independent validation or predictive power.

 5. **Falsifiability and Testable Predictions**
    The model makes specific, falsifiable predictions: